Franco227/Workshops/p2p/3.Advanced-Solidty/README.md

 >
 > You can call a function from your contract in the **Deployed Contracts** section on the bottom left of the editor.

-> [!IMPORTANT]
-> You've learned to create, deploy and interact with a contract.
+> **:partying_face:** : You've learned to create, deploy and interact with a contract.
 Well played !

 ### **Join your squad**